gmp26/sources/resources/F2_RT2/index.md

 Which is the $x$-axis and which is the $y$-axis?
 Which curves correspond to which functions?

 Imagine that you wish to plot a route between $(0,0)$ and $(1,1)$.
-Can you find a function which does this without intersecting any of the existing curves, except at the endpoints?
+Can you find a function that does this without intersecting any of the existing curves, except at the endpoints?

-What other curves can you plot which only intersect the existing curves at the end points?
+What other curves can you plot which intersect the existing curves only at the end points?

 <!-- <div class="row-fluid">
 <iframe src="http://nrich.maths.org/6493?mobile=1" class="span12 nrich-embed"></iframe>